dernorberto/confluenceDumpWithPython/README.md

 ## Improvements

+- [ ] Add export based on page label.
 - [x] Add links to Downloads for the corresponding pages.
 - [ ] Update all links from downloaded pages to the local copies.
 - [x] Add to headers the parent page and page labels.
 - [ ] Create an index of the pages to use as a TOC.
 - [ ] Create a page layout to display TOC + articles.
 - [x] Copy `styles/site.css` into `output/styles/` if not present.
+- [ ] Allow using with Confluence Server.

 ## Issues

-* It does not like very long attachment files, you'll need to rename them before the dump.
+* It does not like very long attachment files, you'll need to rename them in Confluence before the dump.
 * Pages previously migrated from Confluence Server might have issues with old emoticons.
 The best is to convert the pages to the New Editor, which will replace the missing emoticons.

 ## Version History